sst/sst/www/docs/constructs/migration.md

 ### Jest Changelog

 SST no longer directly integrates with jest.
-Testing is better configured externally and run as a seperate step in CI.
+Testing is better configured externally and run as a separate step in CI.

 Remove all references to `sst test` in your package.json scripts